MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 You will also see a banner prompting this two button when there are pending changes in the the Libraries and Spark compute sections, they have the same functionalities with the ones in the ribbon.

-- The unsaved changes will be lost if you refresh or leave the browser page.
-You can click the **Save** button to make sure the changes are recorded before leaving.
-Saving doesn't make the configurations effective but caching them in the system.
+- The unsaved changes are lost if you refresh or leave the browser open.
+Select the **Save** button to make sure your changes are recorded before leaving.
+Saving doesn't apply the configuration but caches them in the system.
-- **Publish** is the button to make the changes in Libraries and Spark compute becomes effective.
-The **Pending changes** page appears after clicking Publish, this page allows you have a final review before publishing.
-After you select **Publish all**, the Fabric environment starts to proceed the configuration and gets they ready to use.This process may take a while, particularly when library changes are included.
+- Select **Publish** to apply the changes to Libraries and Spark compute.
+The **Pending changes** page will appear for final review before publishing.
+Next select **Publish all** to initiate configuration in the Fabric environment.
+This process may take some time, especially if library changes are involved.
-- If you want to cancel an ongoing publish, click the **View progress** in the banner and you will find the **Cancel** button.
+- To cancel a publishing process, select **View progress** in the banner and **Cancel** the operation.
-- A notification appears when the publishing is done.
-Error notification appears when the process encounters issues.
+- A notification appears upon publishing completion.
+An error notification occurs if there are any issues during the process.

 > [!NOTE]
-> An environment accepts one publish at a time, no further changes can be made in Libraries or Spark compute section when there is an on-going publish.
+> An environment accepts only one publish at a time.
+No further changes can be made to the libraries or the Spark compute section during an ongoing publish.
-> Publishing doesn't impact adding/deleting/editing the files and folders in **Resources**.
-The actions to manage resources are in real-time, publish doesn't block changes in Resources section.
+> Publishing doesn't impact adding, deleting, or editing the files and folders in **Resources** section.
+The actions to manage resources are in real-time, publish doesn't block changes in resources section.

 ## Attach an environment